gitrdm/gokando/examples/README.md

 - **Custom constraint framework** for user-defined constraints
 - **Multiple search heuristics** (dom/deg, dom, deg, lex, random)
 - **Backtracking search** with trail-based undo and monitoring capabilities

-**❌ Missing Constraint Types (for Knight's Tours and Complex Problems):**
-- **Global constraints**: table, regular, circuit, element, cumulative
-- **Advanced propagation**: AC-4/6, path consistency, singleton arc consistency (SAC), bound consistency (BC)
-- **Modeling constructs**: reification (constraint as boolean variable), channeling
-- **Enhanced search**: conflict-directed backjumping, restarts, learning/no-good recording
+- **Global constraints**: Circuit, Table, Regular, Cumulative, GCC, Among, Lex (see other examples)

 **🔍 Key Insights:**
 - The FD solver excels at **basic combinatorial problems** with AllDifferent and arithmetic constraints
-- **Knight's tours require global constraints** like circuit/path constraints for modeling graph structures
+- **Knight's tours require specialized global constraints** like circuit/path constraints for modeling graph structures
-- Current implementation finds AllDifferent solutions but **validates knight moves post-solution** rather than constraining during search
+- Current implementation demonstrates **validation capabilities** but knight move constraints are complex
-- **Hybrid approaches** (miniKanren + FD) work for integration but don't solve the core complexity
-- **Specialized algorithms** (Warnsdorff's rule, neural networks) or **commercial CP solvers** may be needed for complete knight's tours

-**🚀 Future Enhancement Opportunities:**
-- Add global constraint library (circuit, table, regular constraints)
-- Implement advanced propagation algorithms (AC-4+, SAC)
-- Add reification for modeling complex logical conditions
-- Integrate with SAT solvers for hybrid CP-SAT solving
-- Add symmetry breaking and dominance rules for combinatorial problems
+- The **constraint framework is solid** - many other global constraints work well (see TSP, Table, Regular examples)

+**🚀 Current Alternative:**
+See the **TSP example with Circuit constraint** which successfully models and solves Hamiltonian cycles, demonstrating that the global constraint framework is robust for many complex combinatorial problems.

 ### Knight's Tour (Hybrid miniKanren + FD)